archive_junta.py, the Fascist-Tweet-Archiving Script

 (via Internet Archive)

-Why would you do this in the first place?
+Why would you even bother to get a machine to archive these tweets in the first place?

 Because words matter, especially the words spoken by elected officials; they have wide-ranging effects even after their material presence has evaporated into the ether.
 Donnie's profound contempt for facts and his repeated insistence on inventing them are both troubling, and I suspect that there's a connection with the surprisingly frequent deletion of his own posts on Twitter.